Skip to Content

 Pomeranian growth usually will slow or cease by the time they are 12 months old.
 Most Pomeranian growth is mainly between 2 months and 12 months.
 Some Poms keep growing until they’re 18 months.

-There are many elements that affect Pomeranian growth in the manner in which they do, particularly with regard to food, environment, and genetics.
+Many elements affect Pomeranian growth in the manner in which they do, particularly food, environment, and genetics.

 How Can You Tell When is a Pomeranian Fully Grown?